Discount Analytics

 Independent of the cart hot path

-Section titled “Independent of the cart hot path”Analytics data is captured at checkout time (orders are tagged with _dino_rule_id fee items) and queried lazily from the Analytics tab.
-The dashboard does not add overhead to the rule-evaluation hot path that runs on every cart — opening the Analytics tab queries the orders database directly, the same way WooCommerce's own reports do.
+Section titled “Independent of the cart hot path”Analytics data is captured at checkout time — each order is tagged with its discount rule IDs, and those events are summarised into a dedicated analytics-events table that the Analytics tab queries lazily.
+The dashboard does not add overhead to the rule-evaluation hot path that runs on every cart; opening the Analytics tab queries the events table directly, not the live engine.

 This separation is why analytics queries can be heavy without affecting checkout performance.
 See Performance Monitoring for the hot-path budget.